 Safe Ways To Include Grapefruit In A Pregnancy Diet

-Grapefruit can be included in:
+Grapefruit can be included in the following forms:

-- Fresh juices, smoothies or fruit salads
+- Fresh juices, smoothies or fruit salads or grapefruit topped yogurt

 - Tea; the fruit’s skin can be brewed to make a rejuvenating drink that helps fight nausea.